hantswilliams/book-healthinformatics-datascience-python/nextjs-book/README.md

-# Health Informatics Learning Platform - Next.js Version
+# Health Informatics Learning Platform - Next.js Version.

 A modern, interactive web application for learning Python in the context of healthcare data analysis, built with Next.js, TypeScript, and Pyodide.